UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 This is one of the most searched comparisons — UAE visa vs visa on arrival for Green Card holders — and the answer depends entirely on your circumstances.

-| Pre-Approved Visa | Visa on Arrival | |
+| Factor | Pre-Approved Visa | Visa on Arrival |

 |---|---|---|

-| Risk of denial | None (once approved) | Possible — no guarantee |
+| Risk of Denial | None (once approved) | Possible — no guarantee |

-| Best for | First-time visitors, long stays, complex travel history | Frequent UAE visitors, short trips |
+| Best For | First-time visitors, long stays, complex travel history | Frequent UAE visitors, short trips |

 | Cost | AED 350–750 | Free or low fee |

-| Processing time | 3–5 days | Immediate |
+| Processing Time | 3–5 days | Immediate |

 | Recommended? | Yes — always the safer choice | Only if fully eligible |